-This green LED, when lit, indicates when the hard disk drives is in use.
+When it is lit, the green hard disk drive activity LED indicates that the hard disk drive is in use.

-Hard disk drive activity is shown on the hard disk drive itself and also on the hard disk drive activity LED on the operator information panel.
+Hard disk drive activity is shown on the hard disk drive itself and also on the hard disk drive activity LED.